codeaudit/SayKitSDK/Tutorials/04-conversation-topics.md

 # Conversation Topics
 [Conversation Topics](https://github.com/ConversantLabs/SayKitSDK/blob/tutorial/Tour/06-conversation-topics.md) give us an easy way to structure complex conversations.
 As our apps become more involved, we don't want to rely only on a flat list of command recognizers and a simple sound board (like we did in the [first tutorial](./01-setup.md#conversation-manager-setup)).
 Instead, we can leverage Conversation Topics' [capabilities](https://github.com/ConversantLabs/SayKitSDK/blob/tutorial/Tour/06-conversation-topics.md#responsibilities) of defining audio output via event sequences, handling voice input via their own set of command recognizers, and managing their place in the hierarchy via subtopic composition.

 This example will walkthrough a simple Conversation Topic hierarchy that will let us interact with a list of items.
-We'll begin with a single Topic, and then demonstrate how to add a subtopic.
+We'll begin with a single topic, and then demonstrate how to cleanly build on its functionality by adding a subtopic.

 ## Setup
 If you haven't already, open up the `SayKit Conversation Topics` project, which is part of the `SayKitTutorials` workspace.

 ### GUI Setup
 We'll setup the GUI components of the app identically to the [previous tutorial](./01-setup.md#gui-setup), wrapping our main `ViewController` in a `SAYCommandBarController` so we can use the built-in microphone button.

-`AppDelegate`'s `application:didFinishLaunchingWithOptions:` method should look something like this:

 ```swift
 // AppDelegate.swift